dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * [SSDT-USBX-AMD](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-USBX-AMD.aml)
    * Forces power properties onto your USB controller, commonly used for fixing mics, DACs, webcams, bluetooth dongles, etc. This SSDT is optional but I've provided a pre-compiled version as each system uses the same SSDT

 For those having troubles understanding the SSDTs regarding EC can use CorpNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
 All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into the EFI/OC/ACPI folder.
-You can compile with MaciASL by running File -> Save As -> ACPI Machine Language.

-For a much deeper rundown on ACPI including compiling in Windows and Linux, see the [Getting started with ACPI](/extras/acpi.md) page.
+**For a much deeper rundown on ACPI including compiling in Windows and Linux, see the [Getting started with ACPI](/extras/acpi.md) page.**

 **Block**